sarathsnair/img-alter/README.md

  2. Install `img-alter` either using `npm` or `bower`
  3. Add `img-alter.js` script in html file.
  `<script src="bower_components/img-alter/img-alter.js" type="text/javascript"></script>`
- 4. Invoke `ImageAlter.fillImageAltTags({apiKey:"xxxxxxxxxxxxx"})` once the page loading complete.
+ 4. Once the page load completes, Invoke `ImageAlter.fillImageAltTags({apiKey:"xxxxxxxxxxxxx"})`, which will replace the alternative attribute of images with the caption.
 Replace `xxxxxxxxxxxxx` with your own API Key.

 ## Sample Images with Captions